Photo: vineyard at 50th Parallel Estate Winery

-Grant, who is leaving Quails’ Gate this month on good terms, was also attracted by the chance to become an owner in 50th
+Grant, who is leaving Quails’ Gate this month on good terms, was also attracted by the chance to become an owner in 50th Parallel.

-winemaker, takes over from Adrian Baker, a New Zealand-born winemaker.
+At 50th Parallel, Grant, a New Zealand-trained winemaker, takes over from Adrian Baker, a New Zealand-born winemaker.

 another winemaking project, so far not announced, in the Carr’s Landing